 Many buildings were demolished by the storm.

-All of those sentences are in the passive voice.
+All of those sentences have passive verbs.
+We can also say that they are written in the passive voice.

 Let's see how much you know.
 The following quiz contains ten questions.
 Identify whether each sentence has a passive or active verb.

 How did it go?
 If you'd like to learn more about verbs, you might find these pages helpful.

 You can learn how to turn sentences from the passive voice to the active voice with the instructions and exercises in the PDF below.